St Nicholas’ Chantry

 Phonics workshop with voice over

 As well as your child reading to you, it is important you also take time to read to your child.
-Please see the recommended reads below as a guide to books a Y1 child will enjoy having shared with them.
+Please see the recommended reads below as a guide to books a Year 1 and Year 2 child will enjoy having shared with them.

 Year 1 Recommended Reads